mDL Server-Side Verification

 --data '{ "processParam": { "scenario": "mDL" } }'

-Regula Web Service fetches raw data from the Database and Storage, processes it and then saves the reprocessed results back.
+Regula Web Service fetches raw data from the Data Store, processes it and then saves the reprocessed results back.
 This step may be time-consuming, so the results of the document's reprocessing are not returned in the same HTTP response.
-For getting the processed data, follow the next Step 4.
+To get the processed data, follow the next Step 4.

 Step 4: Retrieve Processed Data

-After the data has been processed on the Regula Web Service side and saved to the Database and Storage, you can retrieve the results.
+After the data has been processed on the Regula Web Service side and saved to the Data Store, you can retrieve the results (click image to enlarge).

 Send the request to Regula Web Service to the following endpoint:

-where {transaction_id} is what to get in the Step 2 and what has been used in the reprocessing request, see the Step 3.
+where {transaction_id} is the value returned in the Step 2 and used in the reprocessing request, see the Step 3.

 Request example using cURL